 Player Turns

 Player turns are done in Player Turn Order.
 A turn consists of any number of Free Actions before and/or after either two Standard Actions, one Standard Action then Idling, or just Idling.
 Once a player Idles, they cannot perform any more Standard Actions this Season.
-Once all players Idle, the Season moves to its Battles phase.
+Once all players Idle, the Season moves to its Battle Phase.

 Summary of Available Actions